KagamiChan/mizukumo/readme.md

 The 2nd version of KagamiChan.me with the theme codename "Mizu and Kumo".

 Features to accomplish
--Responsive
+- Responsive
--On page navigation
+- On page navigation
--Content store in json/XML
+- Content in json/XML